LeagueToolkit/Fantome/README.md

   </tbody>
 </table>

-**Fantome** is a modding tool for League of Legends.
-It offers a variety of tools.
+**Fantome** is a collection of modding tools for League of Legends.
 It can be used to both install custom content and create it.

 ## Discord
 If you want to talk to the developers or other people in the community, join our discord server: